 Experience overwater bungalows at The Intercontinental Tahiti Resort & Spa, which is conveniently located 2 miles from Tahiti's international airport of Faaa.

-For a fine dining experience visit the high end resort restaurants in Tahiti.
-Supplied by a daily bounty of fresh fish and fruits complete with beautiful ocean views they have a captivating atmopshere not to be missed.
+For a fine dining experience visit the high-end resort restaurants in Tahiti.
+Supplied by a daily bounty of fresh fish and fruits complete with beautiful ocean views they have a captivating atmosphere not to be missed.

 Or head to the Le Marche markets first thing in the morning to find fresh local cuisine.
 Fish caught locally in the Tuamotu Islands is air lifted to the markets for sale.